WILD ATLANTIC WAY

-Divided into 4 main regions including the North-West, The West, Mid-West and South West.
-It is Ireland’s first long-distance driving route which stretches from the picturesque town of Kinsale or Cion tSáile all the way to the Inishowen Peninsula in Donegal.
+Divided into 4 main regions, including the North-West, The West, Mid-West and South West.
+It’s Ireland’s first long-distance driving route, which stretches from the picturesque town of Kinsale or Cion tSáile, all the way to the Inishowen Peninsula in Donegal.

-On this spectacular journey encounter 156 discovery points along the way, but the route itself has hundreds of others for individuals to discover by themselves.
+On this spectacular journey encounter 156 discovery points along the way.
+However, the route itself has hundreds of others for individuals to discover by themselves.
 Enjoy listening to the many compelling stories that you will hear from the friendly locals.
-Encounter everything from cliff top views to great hikes and from historic cities to picture perfect coastal villages and some of the best surfing in the world.
+Encounter everything from cliff top views to great hikes and from historic cities, to picture perfect coastal villages and some of the best surfing in the world.
 The Wild Atlantic Way scenic drive caters for tourists of all ages and tastes.

 If your holiday itinerary allows for only a few days or up to several weeks look no further, as the Wild Atlantic Way route has it all.